-Shrub: A woody plant smaller than a tree, usually having multiple permanent stems branching from or near the ground.
-For the purposes of RipRAM shrubs also include ferns and woody vines such as blackberry and poison oak.Ferns must be large enough to create structure, such as sword fern, lady fern, giant chain fern, and bracken fern.
-Small cryptic ferns such as deer fern, five finger fern, and maiden hair fern would not count.
+Shrub: A large woody plant usually having multiple permanent stems branching from or near the ground.

+- For the purposes of RipRAM shrubs also include ferns and woody vines such as blackberry and poison oak.
+Ferns must be large enough to create structure, such as sword fern, lady fern, giant chain fern, and bracken fern.
+Small cryptic ferns such as deer fern, five finger fern, and maiden hair fern would not count. - Willows can sometimes be considered a shrub (e.g. sand bar willow and small arroyo willows)